CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 ## 🎉 FUTURE IMPROVEMENTS 🎉

-* Improve and review code's tests.
+- Improve and review code's tests.
-* Improve data types and structure.
+- Test in testnet.
-* Add deployment script and example of use script.
+- Improve data types and structure.
-* Improve README and documentation.
+- New functionality: allow user to call some inputs without a needed order.

 ([back to top](#🙀-the-problem-🙀))